Do smart meters and solar panels work together?

 In the face of climate change and high energy bills, households need ways to cut back on their energy usage.
 Smart meters and solar panels both offer a solution.

-Smart meters promote awareness of your energy usage and encourage reduced consumption, whilst solar panels significantly cut the amount of electricity you buy from the grid.
+Smart meters promote awareness of your energy usage and encourage reduced consumption, whilst solar panels can significantly cut the amount of electricity you buy from the grid.

-However, there is a lot of confusion about whether these two pieces of technology actually work together.
+Unfortunately, there’s a lot of confusion about whether these two pieces of technology actually work together.

 Read on as we explore how solar panels and smart meters interact with each other, and dispel the myth that they ‘don’t mix’.

-If you’re wondering how much a solar & battery system could save you, just answer a few quick questions below and we'll generate an estimate for you.
+And if you’re wondering how much a solar & battery system could save you, enter a few details below and we’ll provide an estimate for you.

 What is a smart meter?